jorgeiteng/fod-compare-fastapi-pyscript/README.md

 Client: PyScript, HTML, JS, CSS.
 Server: FastAPI on AWS

 This PoC was created to compare two scans from Fortify on Demand (FoD).
-It will retrieve the results and generate tasks for the files that have changes to be addressed.
+It will retrieve the results and generate tasks for the files with changes to address.

-Please note that this demo utilizes sample data.
+Just so you know, this demo uses sample data.
 If you intend to work with actual scans, you will need to provide your own FoD keys in the **.config.json** file.

 The JSON file on the Backend can be generated with FoD-Compare. https://github.com/youngcs97/FoD-Compare